East African Community: The M23 offensive

 In October 2023, the DRC ordered the EAC force in the country to leave by 8 December, due to a "lack of satisfactory results on the ground".
 On 19 December 2023, the last of the EACRF forces had withdrawn from the Eastern DRC.
-To replace the EACRF, SADC forces on 15 December 2023 were deployed to the region to “restore peace and security in the eastern DRC”.
-Kenyan President William Ruto and Angolan President João Lourenço met in 8 January 2025 to discuss consolidating EAC and SADC efforts in peacemaking in the conflict area.
+To replace the EACRF, SADC forces on 15 December 2023 were deployed to the region to "restore peace and security in the eastern DRC".
+Kenyan President William Ruto and Angolan President João Lourenço met on 8 January 2025 to discuss consolidating EAC and SADC efforts in peacemaking in the conflict area.

 In January 2025, Goma was again the target of a renewed offensive by the Rwandan-backed M23 rebels.
 The heads of state of both Rwanda and the DRC agreed to attend a peace summit hosted by Kenya at the invitation of President William Ruto.
 The emergency meeting, involving all East African Community member states, was held on 29 January 2025 with Rwanda's Kagame but not DRC's Tshisekedi, who cancelled his participation.
 The organisation called for an immediate ceasefire and for Congo to negotiate with the M23.